lowRISC/lowrisc-kc705/README.md

-lowRISC Xilinx KC705 Board Developement Demo
+lowRISC Digilent NEXYS4-DDR Board Developement Demo
 ========================================================

 (Not a stand-alone git repo.
-Please clone https://github.com/lowrisc/lowrisc-chip.git to have this as a submodule of <lowrisc-chip>/fpga/board/kc705)
+Please clone https://github.com/lowrisc/lowrisc-chip.git to have this as a submodule of <lowrisc-chip>/fpga/board/nexys4)

 Requirement:

-  **Vivado 2015.3** and **lowRISC develope environment**
+  **Vivado 2015.4** and **lowRISC develope environment**

 How to run the demo:
 --------------------------------------------------------